funttastic/universal_kotlin/readme.md

 Also you can enable or disable modules using environment variables.
 Check the [common-multiple_sources](common/multiple_sources) module for an example.

+The `buildSrc` method responsible to define which modules will be enabled and which don't is this one:

+> com.company.team.project.dsl.Util.initialize

 ## Running the tests

 To run the tests/checks do: